jimCresswell/world-bank-graphing-demo/README.md

 * Clone.
 * `npm install`

-To watch for changes, build and serve.
+To watch for changes, lint, test, build and serve.
 * `gulp`

-To build
+To build.
 * `gulp build`

+To build just the data.
+* `gulp data`